Azure App Service for Visual Studio Code (Preview)

 Once you are signed in to your Azure account and you have your app open in Visual

-Studio Code, click the deploy button in the Azure App Service explorer - it's
+Studio Code, click the Create Resource button - it's

 Tip: Be sure that your application is listening on the port provided by the PORT environment variable:

 - Type a globally unique name for your Web App and press Enter.
 Valid characters for an app name are 'a-z', '0-9', and '-'

 Once your Web App has been created, reveal the resource in the Resource explorer, right click on the Web App and select "Deploy to Web App...".

 - Select your current workspace if you have your app open already or browse to the directory containing your application code